 Following a budget sounds easy enough, but sticking to your spending limits is a lot harder, especially when you’re having a bad day.

-Zina Kumok of Conscious Coins advises 20-somethings to not “spend their feelings.”
+Zina Kumok of personal finance blog Conscious Coins advised 20-somethings to not “spend their feelings.”

 Instead of charging your credit card, Kumok recommends finding more cost-effective ways to make yourself feel better.

-“Take a nice walk, call a friend, or find an affordable therapist,” she said.
-“Those are cheaper and more sustainable solutions than a new dress.”
+“Take a nice walk, call a friend or find an affordable therapist,” she said.

 Drew Parker, creator of The Complete Retirement Planner, said 20-somethings just starting their career probably aren’t thinking of retirement.
 But starting when you’re young will pay off in the long run.